Selkamies/Solita2023Assignment/README.md

 - [ ] Lots of error handling when opening .csv files.
 Currently the file names and what Models are read from which file are hardcoded.
 - [ ] Column ordering of database tables when the database is created at startup and not by migration.
 - [ ] Instead of just checking if database exists at start, also check if it has any valid data in it.
-- [ ] Tests.
-- [ ] Support for future files containing journey data, don't use hardcoded names.
+- [ ] Support for future monthly files containing journey data, don't use hardcoded names.
 - [ ] Get a list of all rows that failed validation and the reason for failing to check if we discard rows that could be salvaged.
 - [ ] Performance?
 Threading?
 - [ ] Download the .csv files automatically?
+- [ ] Actual accounts, logins and other security for the database.
+- [ ] Data importing in a separate executable?

 ### Journeys
 Journey index: